2rileyallen/Media-Manager-n8n-Node/README.md

 Identify Dependencies: Determine which third-party Python libraries are needed.
 Find their latest stable versions on PyPI for version pinning (e.g., requests==2.28.1).

-Define the UI: Create the MODES dictionary.

-If the tool only has one function, create a single entry named "default".

-If the tool has multiple functions, create multiple entries with descriptive names (e.g., "single", "batch").

-For each mode, define its input_schema to generate the n8n UI fields.
+Define the UI: Create a single INPUT_SCHEMA list to generate the n8n UI fields.
+You can add a notice field at the end to provide helpful context to the user.

 Write the Logic: Implement the core functionality within the main(input_data, tool_path) function.

+Your script must be able to handle both single and batch processing.

-Check for the @mode key in input_data to determine which mode was selected by the user.
+Check for the @items key in input_data to handle a batch of items.

-For single-item processing, get the user's parameters from the input_data.get("@item", {}) dictionary.
+Check for the @item key to handle a single item.

 Produce JSON Output: Ensure the only output to stdout is a single, clean JSON string representing the result.